wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * <a target="_blank" href="https://learn.hashicorp.com/tutorials/consul/amazon-ecs-admin-partitions">Consul on ECS & Admin Partitions Learn Guide</a>
    <br /><br />

+   <a name="OSS_repo"></a>

+1. Consul can be controlled using <strong>CLI commands</strong> without licensing as FOSS (Free open-sourced software) using code open-sourced at:

+   <a target="_blank" href="https://github.com/hashicorp/consul">https://github.com/hashicorp/consul</a>

+   Consul written in the <a target="_blank" href="https://wilsonmar.github.io/golang/">Go programming language</a>.
+The GUI is in JavaScript with Handlebars templating, SCSS, and Gherkin.

+   Initiated in <strong>2014</strong>, this repo has garnered nearly 25,000 stars, with over a million downloads monthly.

 ## To Serve Microservices

    To build a fast and reliable system in the cloud today, enterprises architect systems using distributed <strong>microservices</strong> instead of monolithic architectures.